Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 BCBA meaning

-Once applied behavior analysis became a field in its own right, the question became whether it should be regulated.
+Once applied behavior analysis became a field in its own right, the question became whether or not it should be regulated.
 Positive reinforcement largely replaced negative stimulus.
-The greatest concern was that some would not know of the new techniques.
-This would muddy the results of this revolution in treatment.
-It might also be difficult to tell the difference.
-There were well-trained behavior analysts.
-There were also those who were ill-prepared for the job or who pretended to be well-meaning and were not.
-Also, there was some concern about older negative stimulus techniques.
-Some believed they were, in fact, harmful to the children they were used on.
-Many wanted to make sure that people only used positive reinforcement techniques.
+The greatest concern was that some would not know of the new positive reinforcement techniques.
+This had the potential to muddle the results of this revolution in treatment.
+It might also be difficult to discern who was using newer techniques and who wasn’t.
+There were many well-trained behavior analysts, but there were also those who were quite ill-prepared for the job.
+Additionally, there continued to be plenty of concern about older negative stimulus techniques.
+More and more people believed that they were, in fact, harmful to the children they were used on.
+It became clear that it was necessary to ensure that people only used positive reinforcement techniques.

 BCBA Meaning vs. LBA Meaning: Regulating Behavior Analysts